jusce17/slowllibrary/README.md

 # slowllibrary

-# A small libraby program made in C#
+# A small libraby program made in C Sharp